Skip to main content

 • AI-assisted government search: permits, policy documents, meeting archives

-• ADA Title II compliance: WCAG 2.1 AA audits and retrofits for state & local government systems
+• ADA Title II compliance: WCAG 2.2 AA audits and retrofits (clearing the 2.1 AA legal floor) for local government systems

 Get in touch